-We have partnered with the Leave No Trace Center for Outdoor Ethics to help you interact with Sedona responsibly and respectfully.
-Whether you are a hiker, mountain biker, camper, or a seeker of serenity or adventure, you will add extra satisfaction to your Sedona journey by your informed and caring interaction with our environment – and leaving no trace!
+Our partnership with the Leave No Trace Center for Outdoor Ethics helps you interact with Sedona responsibly and respectfully.
+Whether you are a hiker, mountain biker, camper, or a seeker of serenity or adventure, add extra satisfaction to your Sedona journey by communing with Red Rock Country in an informed, caring way – leaving no trace!

 The Sedona Leave No Trace Principles